neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.world.entity.monster.Ghast`
     - `faceMovementDirection` - Rotates the entity to face its current movement direction.
     - `$RandomFloatAroundGoal#getSuitableFlyToPosition` - Gets a position that the ghast should fly to.
+- `net.minecraft.world.entity.projectile.ProjectileUtil#computeMargin` - Computes the bounding box margin to check for a given entity based on its tick count.
 - `net.minecraft.world.item.component.ItemAttributeModifiers`
     - `forEach` - Applies the consumer to all attributes within the slot group.
     - `$Builder#add` - Adds an attribute to apply for a given slot group with a display.